Americans Announce Fan Club Officers for 2019-2020 Season

 The fan club is looking for new members for the season ahead.
 If you would like to be a part of the Allen Americans Fan Club, contact the team at info@allenamericans.com.

 The Americans open their 11th training camp this October.
-Season Tickets are on sale NOW.
+Allen Americans Season Tickets are on sale NOW!
 Call 972-912-1000 for more information.
+The Americans open the 2019-2020 regular season on Friday, October 11th at home against the Rapid City Rush.

 • Discuss this story on the ECHL message board...